ernst-schwaiger/IDP/acc/README.md

 ## TODOs

-- detailed concept for acc
+- Review design document: State Charts of Sensor Thread, Requirements tracing to software modules
-- check: is encryption needed for bluetooth comm, or is MAC with counter sufficient?
+- Discuss in Stride Session: Is encryption needed for bluetooth comm, or is MAC with counter sufficient?
-- fix coverage
-- implement async send/receive in BT sockets.
-- implement async reading of proximity sensors
+- Implement async reading of proximity sensors

-## Open Topics
-- Intro to project structure: CMake, LaTeX, VS Code plugins.
-Howto build, howto debug
-- Which OSes shall we use?
-Debuggability, real-time properties, boot time, ... (ask Mattias?)
 - MISRA allows exceptions in C++ code for error handling.
 OK in our projects as well?
 (Julia Teissl)
-- Encrypted messages/messages with MAC?
-Which Crypto Library?
-MAC, LibTomCrypt
-- Define Message Layout: node1->node2: (Converted) Sensor readings, message counter, MAC (Ernst)
-- Define Message Layout: node2->node1: Request ID, parameters, message counter, MAC (Ernst)
-- Discuss: Usage of 3 inch display with touch function: Has anyone used such a device yet?
 - Fault injector modules to test our software when it detects failures
 - Software design: Decouple "business logic" of our app from concrete HW to make it testable.
-- Add Unit Tests, see Catch2 Tests, have a look at the coverage report.
-- Who takes which tasks?
--- Stefan: Node1, proximity devices
--- Lorenzo: Touch Display
--- Ernst: Communication/Crypto :-).